zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 ### Favicon and Apple Touch Icon

 Place your `favicon.ico` and `apple-touch-icon.png` files at the root of your site, i.e. place them directly under your `static/` folder.
-See `exampleSite/static/` for other additional (optional) favicon files.
+See `exampleSite/static/` for other (optional) favicon files.

 To generate all these favicons from a single image, use the [RealFaviconGenerator](https://realfavicongenerator.net/) online tool.
+After using the tool, you'll be prompted to download a zip of your favicon package.
+You'll then want to extract the zip contents directly into `exampleSite/static/`.

 ## Front Matter Dates